gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 The premise of this option is to consider it impossible to not be spotted, or highly unlikely you will avoid being detected and that approches under **option 1** like CV dazzle will fail.
 If you assume that, and knowing your face has a set of landmarks on it that can be detected, then you have an option.
 You can try to alter whats detected.
 I feel success here dependeds greatly on on the recognition approach.
 [About Facial Landmark detection](https://www.learnopencv.com/facial-landmark-detection/).

 - You could try classic disguise techniques, and looking like someone else, or look like everyone else!.
 However, this doesn't seem practical.
-The Dlib blog has a really cool post about [Fast Multiclass Object Detection in Dlib 19.7 ](http://blog.dlib.net/2017/09/fast-multiclass-object-detection-in.html) which suggests that any approach will eventually fail.
+The Dlib blog has a really cool post about [Fast Multiclass Object Detection in Dlib 19.7 ](http://blog.dlib.net/2017/09/fast-multiclass-object-detection-in.html) and
+[High Quality Face Recognition with Deep Metric Learning](http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html).
+Which suggests that any approach will eventually fail.
 Dlib and other libraries are going to get better.
 And If you wear a disguiess it starts to become a signature in itself.
 So you'd need to start changing out faces often enough to create noise.
 Added to this, there's the whole swag of other anomaly detection that could be overlayed on top of a Facial Recognition database.
 If you data matched housing records, even just occupancy levels against a the recognition data, you may get outlier information that looks odd, such as, "Why do 10 different people leave and enter a two bedroom house?".

 - If you assume your face will get snapped then why not try out CV-Dazzle like approaches to change points of the face with makeup.
 IMHO, this is easily countered with cross matching on other data.
 If you go through a FR checkpoint that has the ability to identify you, then it's probably true they can capture things like your cell phone hadware MAC address, which is a much richer source of metadata about you and your vices.